aussiearef/MicroservicesWithAWS_Dotnet_HotelMan/README.md

 This microservice code is part of an online course called ["Build Microservices with .NET and Amazon Web Services"](https://www.udemy.com/course/build-microservices-with-aspnet-core-amazon-web-services/?referralCode=B288BF33506B34292176)

-The course explains how a microservices-based system is developed and what relevant design patterns are applied in any given scenarios.
+The course explains how a microservices-based system is designed and developed using Amazon Web Services and .Net.

-View the full course here:
+View the entire course here:

 ["Build Microservices with .NET and Amazon Web Services"](https://www.udemy.com/course/build-microservices-with-aspnet-core-amazon-web-services/?referralCode=B288BF33506B34292176)